When You Get a Bug Bite on Your Eyelid

 If you’re concerned at all about unusual symptoms on your eyelids or the surrounding area, always consult with your eye doctor.
 They will rule out other eye conditions and determine if a bug bite is really the culprit.

-Signs and Symptoms
+Signs and Symptoms of Mosquito Bite on the Eyelid

 With a mosquito bite, you’ll start to experience symptoms within minutes to a few hours after being bitten.

-When it comes to your eyelids, the skin is a bit more delicate, so you may experience more widespread swelling than you would on other parts of your body:²
+When it comes to your eyelids, the skin is a bit more delicate, so you may experience more widespread eye swelling than you would on other parts of your body:²

 - Small to medium-sized red bump within minutes after the bite